kubos/kubos/docs/os-docs/services/service-dev.rst

 All services should implement the base service schema, as documented in the :doc:`service outline <service-outline-guide>` doc.

+At a high level, the service should present operations which can be broken into two categories:

-- Queries allow users to fetch information about the state of the system and other telemetry items.
+- Queries allow users to fetch information about the state of the system and other telemetry items
-- Mutations are operations which may affect the state of the system.
+- Mutations are operations which may affect the state of the system

 We recommend implementing the most basic operations first (ping, no-op, reset) to establish the initial service framework before moving on to the more complex (or unique) features.